OCSInventory-NG/OCSInventory-SNMP-Scanner/README.md

 # OCS SNMP Scanner

 ## Overview
-The SNMP Scanner is a tool that allows to scan a network for devices and retrieve information about them using the SNMP protocol.
+The SNMP Scanner is a tool designed to scan networks and collect device information using the SNMP protocol.
 The scanner always uses an hardcoded base template (and matching generic OIDs) to retrieve information from the devices, and if available, performs an additional scan using a custom template retrieved from the OCS server.

 ### Modes
 The scanner can operate in two modes: `online` and `offline`.